-Estefania Boix, Ph.D. is a staff scientist with expertise in the chemistry of materials such as biopolymers, hydrocarbon derivates, cellulose, metals and metal oxides.
-She provides technical expertise to the firm’s attorneys in the regulatory compliance of substances used in food-contact materials.
-In addition, Dr. Boix provides technical and scientific support to the attorneys when preparing Member State and EU food-contact opinion letters, as well as test protocols to generate the required data to support such opinion letters or authorization applications.
+Estefania Boix, Ph.D., provides technical and scientific support to Keller and Heckman attorneys and their clients through her expertise in the chemical makeup of materials, including polymers and biopolymers, wood-related materials, and nanomaterials.
+She also provides her technical proficiency regarding the regulatory compliance of substances used in food-contact materials.
+In addition, she gives support to the attorneys when preparing Member State and EU food-contact opinion letters, as well as test protocols, to generate the required data to support such opinion letters or authorization applications.

-Dr. Boix obtained her Ph.D. in Chemistry of biomaterials as part of the EU Marie Curie Program between Nottingham Trent University (United Kingdom) and Mainz University (Germany), and in collaboration with the American Air Force Office of Scientific Research.
-The focus of her thesis was the synthesis and characterization of metalloid and metal oxide’ nanoparticles (i.e. silica, germania, titania, zinc oxide).
-In addition, she researched the preparation of chimeras between nanoparticles, peptides and proteins.
+While studying for her Chemistry degree in Catalonia (Spain), Estefania was a trainee for different industrial fields, including polymer, construction, pharmaceutical and heterogeneous catalysis.
+She earned her Ph.D. in Chemistry of Biomaterials as part of the EU Marie Curie Program between Nottingham Trent University (United Kingdom) and Mainz University (Germany), and in collaboration with the American Air Force Office of Scientific Research.
+The focus of her thesis was the synthesis and characterization of metalloid and metal oxide’ nanoparticles (e.g., silica, germania, titania, zinc oxide).

-During Dr. Boix’ Post-doctoral studies in CEMEF (France), she explored lightweight construction materials based of silica-coated plants with cement (bio-concrete).
-Further, she worked as an Experienced Researcher on a self-developed project sponsored by a Finnish foundation for technology promotion (TES), focusing on the modification of cellulose biopolymer to induce the deposition of nanomaterials for final advanced mechanical and optical properties at Aalto University (Finland).
+During Estefania’s Post-doctoral studies at Centre de Mise en Forme des Matériaux (CEMEF) in France, she explored lightweight bio-concrete materials.
+She also worked as an Experienced Researcher on a self-developed project sponsored by a Finnish foundation for technology promotion (TES), focusing on modified cellulose fibres for better mechanical and optical properties at Aalto University (Finland).